KPandamoneum/lung_cancer_detection_app/README.md

 python manage.py runserver
 ```

+You can also use the `run.bat` file by double clicking it.
+Please make sure you have all the dependencies installed.

-This will start the server at http://localhost:8000/home_async.html.
+This will start the server at http://localhost:8000/home_async.
 You can access the application by visiting this URL in your web browser.

 To make a prediction, upload a chest CT scan in JPEG or PNG format by clicking the "Choose File" button, then click the "Detect" button.
-The application will use the pre-trained InceptionV3 model to predict whether the scan is normal or shows signs of adenocarcinoma, large cell carcinoma, or squamous cell carcinoma.
+The application will use the  model to predict whether the scan is normal or shows signs of adenocarcinoma, large cell carcinoma, or squamous cell carcinoma.

 # License